 3. Develop trust

 Absence of Trust is placed at the bottom as trust is the foundation of any team.
-If members of a team don’t trust one other, it’s almost impossible for them to achieve their goals.
+If members of a team don’t trust one another, it’s almost impossible for them to achieve their goals.
 This absence of trust stems from the inability or unwillingness to be vulnerable.
-Vulnerability, according to the dictionary definition; capable of being physically or emotionally wounded (merriam-webster.com) but it is slightly nuanced in this case.
+Vulnerability, according to the dictionary definition; “capable of being physically or emotionally wounded” (Merriam-webster.com) but it is slightly nuanced in this case.
 Daniel Coyle, the author of “The Culture Code”, says the four most important words a leader can say are, “I screwed that up.”
-Yes, this may open a person up to criticism, some negative feedback and being “wounded”, but it is not a weakness.
-It actually opens the door to improvement because team members feel more comfortable being open and honest sharing their feelings, concerns and questions with you.
+Yes, this may open a person up to criticism, some negative feedback, and being “wounded”, but it is not a weakness.
+It actually opens the door to improvement because team members feel more comfortable being open and honest in sharing their feelings, concerns, and questions with you.